-- keep records of work-related accidents, incidents and near misses. - investigate where necessary all work related accidents, incidents and near misses; and - report under RIDDOR in case of reportable types of injuries, over seven-day injuries toworkers, injuries to non-workers, occupational diseases, dangerous occurrences and reportable gas incidents.
+• keep records of work-related accidents, incidents and near misses.

+- investigate where necessary all work related accidents, incidents and near misses; and - report under RIDDOR in case of reportable types of injuries, over seven-day injuries to workers, injuries to non-workers, occupational diseases, dangerous occurrences and reportable gas incidents.

-• The Bursar will review all accident reports and near miss reports on a regular basis and to ensure that all remedial actions are taken.
+The Director of Finance and Operations will review all accident reports and near miss reports on a regular basis and to ensure that all remedial actions are taken.